GoogleCloudPlatform/database-assessment/src/collector/README.txt

 2. Preparation
 --------------

     a) unzip the install archive.
-An "advisor_extract" subdirectory will be created.
+A "collection" subdirectory will be created.

-    b) review the advisor_extract_env.sql configuration file and edit as required.
+    b) review the collector_env.sql configuration file and edit as required.

        Notes:
           1) a number of configurable options are defined and documented in this file